 Finally, food residue reaches the last part of the large intestine, the anal canal, which is located in the perineum, completely outside of the abdominopelvic cavity.
 This 3.8–5 cm (1.5–2 in) long structure opens to the exterior of the body at the anus.
 The anal canal includes two sphincters.
 The internal anal sphincter is made of smooth muscle, and its contractions are involuntary.
 The external anal sphincter is made of skeletal muscle, which is under voluntary control.
 Except when defecating, both usually remain closed.

-Three features are unique to the large intestine: teniae coli, haustra, and epiploic appendages (Figure 6).
+Three features are unique to the large intestine: teniae coli, haustra, and epiploic appendages ([link]).
 The teniae coli are three bands of smooth muscle that make up the longitudinal muscle layer of the muscularis of the large intestine, except at its terminal end.
 Tonic contractions of the teniae coli bunch up the colon into a succession of pouches called haustra (singular = hostrum), which are responsible for the wrinkled appearance of the colon.
 Attached to the teniae coli are small, fat-filled sacs of visceral peritoneum called epiploic appendages.
 The purpose of these is unknown.
 Although the rectum and anal canal have neither teniae coli nor haustra, they do have well-developed layers of muscularis that create the strong contractions needed for defecation.

 The stratified squamous epithelial mucosa of the anal canal connects to the skin on the outside of the anus.
 This mucosa varies considerably from that of the rest of the colon to accommodate the high level of abrasion as feces pass through.
 The anal canal’s mucous membrane is organized into longitudinal folds, each called an anal column, which house a grid of arteries and veins.
 Two superficial venous plexuses are found in the anal canal: one within the anal columns and one at the anus.